maroomartin/portfolio/manual.md

 # Environmental Awareness and Sustainable Off-Roading

-Off-roading offers freedom, challenge, and unforgettable views—but it also comes with responsibility.
+Off-roading offers freedom, challenge, and unforgettable views, but it also comes with responsibility.
 High desert ecosystems are fragile and slow to recover.
 Tracks left behind can last for decades, and one careless shortcut can disrupt years of natural growth.

 As off-roaders, it’s our job to leave trails better than we found them.